KPettingerEEN/SuperSimpleFPSPack/README.md

 * The game mode and character should already be set
 * Restart the project
 * Click "Play" and happy building!

+Migrating the Content Folder:

+* Highlight the "Content" folder by left clicking on it
+* Right click the Content folder and select "Migrate"
+* In the migration menu, ensure that ALL contents of the Character and Demo folder are selected (besides the level)
+* After you confirm, you will have to find the project folder for the project you want to migrate to within your computer storage
+* You must select the "Content" folder for the project in order for the migration to work
+* Once complete close out of the project and open the project you migrated to and you will see the new folder with all of the contents
+* Navigate to the Project Settings
+* Under "Project" look for "Maps & Modes"
+* Change the default game mode to "GM_FPS"
+* Click play and enjoy!

+* If you run into any issues with migration, it is most likely that the animation blueprint is broken.
+To fix it you just need to reconnect the corresponding animation sequences to their states within the state machine.
+This shouldn't happen but sometimes when migrating a project the custom names change, which can cause the links to quite literally break.
+Typically this happens with Custom Event nodes, Animation Sequences, and variables that are specific to certain actor or class references.

 Note: If you happen to run into any issues please join my discord here and reach out to me - https://discord.gg/BbDVRMJ2V7